Søndergade, Aarhus

 Søndergade or Strøget is a street in Aarhus, Denmark.
 It is located in the inner city neighborhood and runs 350 metres south to north from Ryesgade to Skt.
 Clemens Stræde and provides access to the alleys Telefonsmøgen and Posthussmøgen.
 Søndergade was created between 1854 and up through the 1860s as the city expanded southwards following the abolition of octroi and the city walls.
 The word Sønder is an older Danish form of "south" and the name thus means "Southward-street".
 Søndergade is part of the 750 meters long shopping street and pedestrian zone Strøget which runs from Aarhus Central Station to Aarhus Cathedral, consisting of the three streets Søndergade, St. Clemens Street and Ryesgade.
-Strøget has about 47,000 visitors on a daily basis and some 14 million visitors annually, making it among the busiest commercial streets in Denmark.